-- 1. met all requirements for regular admission status; - 2. provided certified English translations of transcripts; - met all financial requirements for international students, including the submission of a \$1,000 deposit, as described in the section of this catalog entitled "International Students" under FINANCIAL INFORMATION; and - demonstrated ability to pursue studies in the English language by presenting a satisfactory score on one of the following exams:
+- 1. met all requirements for regular admission status; - provided official course-by-course evaluation of foreign transcripts by one of the following organizations: World Education Services (WES) Education Credential Evaluators (ECE) International Education Research Foundation (IERF) - 3. demonstrated ability to pursue studies in the English language by meeting a satisfactory score on one of the following exams: